 Wow, if you like tuna you’re going to love this super easy tuna patty recipe!
-These tuna fish patties are absolutely delicious and everyone in the kitchen devoured them before we could even try them in a sandwich.
-Oh well, just meant that we had to make another delicious batch!
+Everyone in the kitchen devoured these tuna fish patties before we could even try them in a sandwich.
+The crispy outside with flavorful, tender and moist inside is a fantastic meal.

 How to Make Tuna Fish Patties

 - The spices and other veggies added to the tuna makes these so flavorful.
 Customize the flavors with your own favorite seasonings.